Please feel free to comment on my review.

 The music for this story is interestingly composed by two composers: Paddy Kingsland and Peter Howell.
 As I gather, the music workload was shared between two composers because one of the composers wasn’t able to complete the score and the other had to step into the breach to finish it.

 The original DVD special features were as follows.
 There was ‘Meglos Men’ which featured writers John Flanagan and Andrew McCulloch reuniting and looking back over ‘Meglos’ with script editor Christopher H. Bidmead.
 There was also ‘The Scene Sync Story’, which is a behind-the-scenes look into how the Scene Synch technology was used during the making of ‘Meglos’ itself.
 There was the ‘Jacqueline Hill – A Life In Pictures’ tribute, looking at the actress who played Barbara Wright in the TV series.
 There was also ‘Entropy Explained’, a science featurette looking into the theme of entropy, which is featured throughout Season 18, particularly in the season finale called ‘Logopolis’.
 There was a photo gallery of the story.
-There were also audio options including a stereo sound audio mix option for the story; a DVD audio commentary with Lalla Ward, Christopher Owen, co-writer John Flanagan and composers Paddy Kingsland and Peter Howell.
+There were also audio options including a mono sound audio mix option for the story; a DVD audio commentary with Lalla Ward, Christopher Owen, co-writer John Flanagan and composers Paddy Kingsland and Peter Howell.
 There was also an isolated music option composed by Paddy Kingsland and Peter Howell to enjoy.
 There was also an info-text commentary option to enjoy and PDF materials including a ‘Radio Times Listings’ of the story.
 There was also a ‘coming soon’ DVD trailer for ‘The Mutants’ with Jon Pertwee and Katy Manning.
 There was also an Easter Egg to look out for on the DVD, which was the clean opening and closing titles for Season 18 of ‘Doctor Who’ (which has now been updated and included on ‘The Leisure Hive’ Blu-ray disc).

-On Disc 2 of the ‘Doctor Who – The Collection – Season 18’ Blu-ray, the ‘Meglos Men’ feature; ‘The Scene-Sync Story’; the ‘Jacqueline Hill – A Life In Pictures’ tribute; the stereo sound audio mix option for the story; the DVD audio commentary; the isolated music option and the ‘Radio Times Listings’ PDF can be found on there.
+On Disc 2 of the ‘Doctor Who – The Collection – Season 18’ Blu-ray, the ‘Meglos Men’ feature; ‘The Scene-Sync Story’; the ‘Jacqueline Hill – A Life In Pictures’ tribute; the mono sound audio mix option for the story; the DVD audio commentary; the isolated music option and the ‘Radio Times Listings’ PDF can be found on there.
 The ‘Entropy Explained’ science featurette isn’t included on the ‘Meglos’ Blu-ray disc and is instead included on the ‘Logopolis’ Blu-ray disc.
 The info-text commentary option and the photo gallery for ‘Meglos’ have been updated for 2019 on the Blu-ray.

 The new special features on Blu-ray include the ‘Behind the Sofa’ feature on ‘Meglos’ with Tom Baker (the Fourth Doctor), costume designer June Hudson, and John Leeson (K-9) as well as Wendy Padbury (Zoe), Janet Fielding (Tegan), and Sarah Sutton (Nyssa).
 There’s also a BBC News Report announcing Tom Baker’s departure from ‘Doctor Who’ (taken from the ‘Logopolis’ DVD).
 There are also the updated BBC continuity announcements for ‘Meglos’.
 There’s also the ‘coming soon’ DVD trailer for ‘The E-Space Trilogy’ (‘Full Circle’, ‘State of Decay’ and ‘Warriors’ Gate’) with Tom Baker, Lalla Ward, Matthew Waterhouse and K-9 (taken from the ‘Battlefield’ DVD).